Oliveiras96/Oliveiras96/README.md

 </p>

 <p align="center">
-  Part of my stack is based in previous knowledge developed in college.
   I was involved with some academic activities that required programming skills such as algorithms and data structures courses (using C), numeric algorithms implementation and data analysis scripts (with Python).
-  I also worked developing full automatic scripts for simulation and data analysis in a framework based in C++
+  I also worked developing scripts for simulation and data analysis in a framework based in C++
   (<a target="_blank" href="https://root.cern/"> ROOT </a> from CERN) in my scientific initiation.
 </p>